NEMGAN/NEMGAN-P/README.md

 # NEMGAN-P
-Code release for ICCV paper
+Code release for ICCV paper for FMNIST-5 experiment

 ## Dependencies